namannigam/namannigam.github.io/_posts/2021-05-30-a-document-store.md

 ### Requirement

-Home page and product pages are very crucial landing aspects for e-commerce customers.
-Continuous evolution of the user experience, would require frequent business changes on such pages.
+Home page and product pages are crucial landing aspects for e-commerce customers.
+Continuous evolution of the user experience, would demand frequent business changes on such pages.
 Application rollouts for these changes mostly get coupled with other feature development and also places a risk of putting off customers with frequent downloads.

 ### Solution

-First thought towards solving this problem is to be able to _dynamically load configurations_ mapped to each business requirement without frontend deployment.
+Initial thought towards solving this problem is to be able to _dynamically load configurations_ mapped to each business requirement without frontend deployments.
 The underlying capabilities of a service providing these configurations would require additional:

 - _namespacing_: after all, we wouldn't want to fetch web product page layout on android homepage!
 - _versioning_: not all versions of your application in the market would support each layout enhancement for a page!
-- _update history_: we wouldn't want to eagerly fetch all these layouts from server, unless they are not updated!
+- _auditing_: we wouldn't want to eagerly fetch all these layouts from server, unless they are not updated!
-- _tags_: wouldn't you require to just query documents based on certain attributes!
+- _tagging_: wouldn't you require to just query documents based on certain attributes?

 ### System Components